-In our tests we used a grid with 63 interior points in each axis.
+We used a grid with 63 interior points in each axis.
 The unknowns of the discretized system are the values of u at these grid points.
 All the derivatives were approximated using central differences.
-Replacing in (25) the function and the derivatives by their approximations, and using the boundary conditions, we obtain a nonlinear system of equations like (1), whose dimension is 3969 (the total number of grid points).
+Replacing in (30) the function and the derivatives by their approximations, and using the boundary conditions, we obtain a nonlinear system of equations like (1), with dimension 3969 (the total number of grid points).

-We ran the DN and DNLV algorithms with the initial approximation $x_0 = 0$, and we took $\delta = 0.02$ for DNLV.
-This value was the one with the best performance among all the tests showed in Table 1 (the best in 8 problems).
+We ran the DN and DNLV algorithms with the initial approximation $x_0 = 0$ , and we took $\delta = 0.02$ for DNLV.
+This value was the one with the best performance among all the tests showed in Table 1 (the best in 10 problems).
 The other parameters were the same used for the academic tests.

 In what follows, we define the operators considered in this work.
-In all the cases, the boundary condition is u = 0 and Δ is the Laplacian operator.
+In all the cases, the boundary condition is u = 0 and $\Delta$ is the Laplacian operator.
 The number of groups is always q = 5.
 In Tables 2 and 3, we used the same notation as the one used in Table 1 and the last column was introduced shown the CPU time, in seconds.